 This seminar brings the Alexander String Quartet and other apprentice ensembles into high school classrooms for multiple visits of musical dialogues that introduce motivated English and History students to chamber music.
 Through performance and discussion, the quartet demonstrates how the evolution of the string quartet reflects Western socio-political ideas and events from the 18th to the 21st centuries.
-A study guide*, sample CDs, and outlines for classroom activities are an integral part of this program.

 The diversity of American culture and society is truly reflected in America's native music, and VIjay Iyer connects the traditions and history of the genre with new American influences, including spoken word, hip-hop, and world music.
 Elementary, middle and high school music students learn to identify, perform and create elements of musical language true to their own cultures and time.

 In collaboration with Bay Area teachers, Jessica Rivera provides many points of entry into the study and composition of poetry and song.
 Through preparation and teamwork, students read, write, discuss, demonstrate, listen and perform their own works.
 Students learn to work together while learning to critique and accept their peers.